jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 docker build . -f ex2/Dockerfile.rs -t helloworld-rs
 ```

 Feel free to explore that image in the same way, or look over the Dockerfile to see how different it is.
-You'll probably have a bit of time to do that during the initial build.
-We performed the same kind of steps - installing language-specific tooling, moving our application code into the container image, compiling the application, and specifying how to run the application - but in a pretty different order and manner.
+You'll probably have time to do that during the initial build; it can take a while.
+We perform the same kind of steps in this Dockerfile as the last one - installing language-specific tooling, moving our application code into the container image, compiling the application, and specifying how to run the application - but in a pretty different order and manner.

 The Rust example isn't much more complicated than our Python example, but it may seem that way.
-We used a convention called [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to enable us to cache layers that go through the process of downloading and building dependencies for our helloworld example in different stages.
-These intermediate stages enable us to save a lot of time as we compile not only our simple application, but also the complex dependencies of it, because of the way that image layer cacheing works for container image builds.
+Most obviously it needs to compile the application, and its dependencies, rather than simply bundling up a package of interpreted code.
+We also used a convention called [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to enable us to cache layers that go through the process of downloading and building dependencies for our helloworld example in different stages.
+These intermediate stages enable us to save a lot of time as we compile our simple application and its complex dependencies.
+Individual layers are cached by your runtime, so if the intermediate steps don't result in any changes you won't rerun them.

 The best part of these multistage builds is that the final image that's produced just has Fedora and our compiled binary laid on top.
 This is sound production image building practice, in general, though there are other ways to accomplish similar goals with less Dockerfile complexity - for example [S2I](https://codeburst.io/source-to-image-s2i-by-example-9635c80b6108).
 Multistage builds, when well structured, give us that as well as a better local development experience.

-Let's make sure this example works like we expect:
+Let's make sure this example works like we expect, noting that it's listening on a different port inside the container than the Flask example:

 ```sh
 docker run --rm -it -p 8000:8000 helloworld-rs